kjordanCC/cfn-abi-spotbynetapp-cloudcheckr-/guide/content/test-deployment.md

 ## Step-1

-Verify the AWS services: Log in to your AWS Management Console and navigate to the services that were configured by the ABI.
+Verify the AWS services: Log in to your AWS Console and navigate to the services that were configured by the ABI.
 Check if the resources were created and configured as expected.

 ## Step-2